Cinnamon for Weight Loss: Does it Work?Updated: February 06, 2018 weight loss

 - Reduced effects of seasonal allergies, colds and remedy for sore throat.
 Research demonstrates that Cassia (Saigon) cinnamon, which is what the study participants consumed, reduces seasonal allergy symptoms comparable to the anti-histamine loratadine (Claritin).
 (6)

 The effects of cinnamon on weight loss clearly require more in-depth research.
 However, meta-analysis of 10 randomized studies indicates its positive effect on insulin control.
 That combined with this small, encouraging study indicates that at the very least, cinnamon is a tasty and enjoyable addition to a sensible weight loss regimen.

 It’s not necessary to embrace dangerous fad diets to lose weight.
 There are a number of healthy ways to approach losing weight steadily and safely.
-Here are a few more ideas for consideration.
+Here are a few more ideas for consideration and some to avoid!

 Coconut Oil and Weight Loss: How to safely and effectively use coconut oil to speed weight loss efforts.

 High Fat Low Carb: How to effectively implement this traditional dietary approach for the best results.

 Dash Diet: Voted the #1 diet for 8 years on a row.
 What the glowing reviews aren’t telling you.